History of the Quran: New Abbasid Style

 The 11th-century eastern Quranic manuscript contains the 20th juz' (section) of a Quran that originally consisted of 30 parts.
-The arrangement into 30 parts corresponds to the number of days in the month of Ramadan, during which the Muslim is obliged to fast and to read through the whole of the Quran.
+The arrangement into 30 parts corresponds to the number of days in the month of Ramadan.
 Other sections or fragments of this magnificent manuscript lie scattered in various collections all over the world.
 A Turkish note ascribes the Quran to the hand of the Caliph Ali, Muhammad's cousin and son-in-law, and thus demonstrates the high significance of this manuscript.
 The text is written in Eastern Kufic, a monumental script that was developed in Iran in the late 10th century.
 The writing and the illumination of the manuscript bear witness to the great artistic skills of the calligrapher and the illustrator.
 The manuscript is at the Bavarian State Library in Munich, Germany.
 Out of seven complete or nearly complete semi-Kufic Qurans from before the end of the eleventh century, four contain a verse count.
 Although a small sample, it does suggest that the use of a verse count was a prevalent and quite deeply rooted practice in semi-Kufic Qurans between ca. 950 and ca. 1100.

 Abu Ali Muhammad ibn Muqla (died 940), an accomplished calligrapher from Baghdad, was also a prominent figure at this time.
 He became vizir to three Abbasid caliphs and is credited with developing the first script to obey strict proportional rules.
 Ibn Muqla's system was used in the development and standardization of the Quranic script, and his calligraphic work became the standard way of writing the Quran.
 However it was later perfected by Ibn al-Bawwab (d.
 1022), the master calligrapher who continued Muqla's tradition.
 Muqla's system became one of the most popular styles for transcribing Arabic manuscripts in general, being favoured for its legibility.
 The eleventh century Quran is one of the earliest dated manuscripts in this style.

 This "new style" is defined by breaks and angular forms and by extreme contrasts between the thick and thin strokes.
 The script was initially used in administrative and legal documents, but then it replaced earlier Quranic scripts.
 It is possible that it was easier to read than the early 'Abbasid scripts, which differ greatly from current writing.
 Economic factors may also have played a part because while the "new style" was being introduced, paper was also beginning to spread throughout the Muslim world, and the decrease in the price of books triggered by the introduction of this new material seems to have led to an increase in its demand.
 The "new style" was the last script to spread throughout the Muslim world before the introduction of printing.
 It remained in use until the 13th century, at which point it was restricted to titles only.